 Our curriculum for computing is designed to provide children with the skills they need to excel in the constantly developing technological world in which we live.
 It is a curriculum that continuously evolves in order to keep pace with the rapid advances in technology.
-Pupils have access to a range of hardware such as: laptops, netbooks, iPads, iPods and tablets, and software, such as: Scratch, Logo, Kodu, Pivot, Minecraft, iMovie, thus ensuring that they can apply computational thinking to a variety of devices and systems.
+Pupils have access to a range of hardware such as: laptops, netbooks, iPads and tablets, and software, such as: Purple Mash, Minecraft, Lego Wedo, Pivot, Microsoft Office, Scratch, Logo, Kodu, Pivot and iMovie, thus ensuring that they can apply computational thinking to a variety of devices and systems.

 Pupils are taught to:

 - Use technology to create pictures, presentations, animations and films